githedgehog/docs/docs/concepts/overview.md

     * Upgrades handling for everything starting Control Node OS
     * Installation progress, status and retries
     * Disaster recovery and backups

-## Das Boot

-Switch boot and installation.

-* Seeder
-    * Actual switch provisioning
-    * ONIE on a switch discovers Control Node using LLDP
-    * Loads and runs Hedgehog's multi-stage installer
-        * Network configuration and identity setup
-        * Performs device registration
-        * Hedgehog identity partition gets created on the switch
-        * Downloads SONiC installer and runs it
-        * Downloads Agent and its config and installs to the switch
-* Registration Controller
-    * Device identity and registration
-* Actual SONiC installers
-* Miscellaneous: rsyslog/ntp

 ## Fabric